pluma/axn/README.md

 ## action(data)

 Invokes the action's listeners in sequence with the given `data`.
 Returns the return value of the last listener called.

+If passed more than one argument, the arguments will be passed on as an array.

 In addition to `data`, each listener will be passed the return value of the previous listener as a second argument, or `data` if the listener is the first in the sequence.